johnsonAyo/food-recipes-Api/README.md

 This is a  food recipe management app.
 This app will help it's users to management food recipes.

-Test to cover your application using supertest
+Test is carried out using supertest to cover all Endpoints
--  Database is Tested using mongodb-memory-server
+-  Database(mongo-db) is Tested using mongodb-memory-server

 Api is documented with postman